 What is GoHenry?

 GoHenry is a prepaid Visa card and online app that is designed to teach children about money.
-It works similarly to a debit card.
-You can shop in-store, and online and withdraw money from an ATM.
+It works similarly to a debit card and allows a child to shop in-store, online and withdraw money from an ATM.
 However, because it’s a pre-paid card, your child can’t go on a spending spree and rack up a load of debt.
 They can only spend what is in the account.

 And their aim?
 Taken from their website: